Sexgeek’s annotated reading list of books on power dynamics.

 Master/slave Relations: Solutions 402: Living in Harmony by Robert J. Rubel – Rubel is a solid writer with a keen mind, and pleasantly quirky.
-He’s the peanut butter in an M/s sandwich, as master of one woman and slave to another, which lends him a somewhat unusual (and very helpful) perspective.
+He’s the peanut butter in an M/s sandwich, as master of one woman and in service to another, which lends him a somewhat unusual (and very helpful) perspective.
 What he’s done here, more or less, is survey a selection of business management, interpersonal communication and self-help literature, and translate the principles into strategies for managing M/s relationships when things start to go badly.
 It’s practical, logical, systematic advice, and it’s a really great grab bag of tools for folks doing M/s.
 As well, his approach is wonderfully open and non-prescriptive.
 He doesn’t get much into the spirituality of things, and his examples are clearly taken from his own family’s experience, as well as reflecting the fairly high level of privilege he carries in the world.
 And by all that is holy, DO NOT take his advice to read that awful Mars/Venus book which shall not be named here.
 But overall, this book has plenty going for it.
-I can see room for several sequels along these lines.

 Order for Discipline and Service Handbook by the Order for Discipline and Service – The late Jack McGeorge was a renowned master who put decades of time into the United States’ M/s community despite being someone with a high public profile in his work life.
 I met him at a workshop he gave many years ago and was impressed with his thinking then.
 Reading the ODS handbook today – basically the collected mission, goals, values, policies and procedures for his M/s household – confirms my first excellent impression.
 This brief book is a real gift to anyone who would like to see a clearly written, deeply ethical, highly structured model.
 You don’t need to adopt it or agree with everything in it – I don’t! – to find it extremely useful as a starting point for articulating your own.
 This book will help you grasp the mindset and values that can underpin any dedicated lifetime pursuit of M/s – including that of questioning others’ stated mindsets and values.